Also known as: Physicians, Nurses, Health care providers, Doctors or Pharmacists

 A primary care provider (PCP) is a person you may see first for checkups and health problems.
 If you have a health care plan, find out what type of practitioner can serve as your PCP.

 Advanced practice nurses include nurse practitioners (NPs) and the following:

 Licensed pharmacists have graduate training from a college of pharmacy.

 Your pharmacist prepares and processes drug prescriptions that were written by your primary or specialty care provider.
-Pharmacists provide information to patients about medications, while also consulting with health care providers about dosages, interactions, and side effects of medicines.
+Pharmacists provide information to patients about medications.
+They also consult with health care providers about dosages, interactions, and side effects of medicines.

-Your pharmacist may also follow your progress to check the safe and effective use of your medication.
+Your pharmacist may also follow your progress to check that you are using your medicine safely and effectively.

 Your primary care provider may refer you to professionals in various specialties when necessary, such as:

 - December 7, 2016

 - Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.